 Heart Rate Monitor

-A wireless heart rate monitor allows runners/walkers who want a tailored training plan from their device and coach app all without needing extra equipment.
+A wireless heart rate monitor allows runners/walkers who want a tailored training plan from their device and coach app without needing extra equipment.

 Pre-set Workout Programs